lcrawlab/cancer-drug-synergy-prediction/README.md

 ## Generating the dataset CSV files - `dataset_creation/` ##
 1. Create the morgan fingerprint only CSV files by running `create_mfp_csv.ipynb`
 2. Create the -omics identifiers and PCNNGL mask CSV files by running `create_omics_csv_identifiers_masks.ipynb`
-3. Create the tissue type and drug class type indices files and the MFP+Omics CSV dataset files by running `create_omics_csv.ipynb`
+3. Create the tissue type and drug class type indices files and the MFP+Omics H5 dataset files by running `create_omics_csv.ipynb`

 ## Run the Models - `models/` ##
 1. Model parameter implementations are present in the `models/src` directory